 Connor B., ex rel.
 Vigurs, et al. v.
 Patrick, et al., United States District Court, Western Division.
 On August 20, 2010, defendants filed a motion to dismiss the entire complaint.
-The court has not yet issued a ruling.
+On January 4, 2011, the court denied the defendants' motion to dismiss in its entirety.
+A hearing on the defendants' opposition to the plaintiffs' motion for class certification is scheduled for February 4, 2011.